 - Schedule Regular Checkups.
 Yes, no one likes going to the doctor (for the most part).
 Keep your doctors up to date on those aches and pains and do your much needed maintenance.
 Annual senior checkups are vital to determining how to maintain and improve your health.

 - Stimulate Your Brain.
-While it is important to get in the recommended 150 minutes of exercise per week, don’t forget that keeping your brain active is equally essential.
+It is important to get in the recommended 150 minutes of exercise per week.
+But don’t forget that keeping your brain active is equally essential.
 What does working out your brain entail?
-A daily puzzle, card game, or reading a book will contribute to healthier brain function and help to reduce your risk of developing dementia symptoms down the road.
+A daily puzzle, card game, or reading a book will contribute to healthier brain function.
+It will also help to reduce your risk of developing dementia symptoms down the road.

 Sharing is Caring!